MSAD 15 Pre-K Program

 More About the Pre-K Program at MSAD15

 As the District has demonstrated with in its concerted moves toward proficiency-based standards, and implementation of the International Baccalaureate program at the high school, GNG’s institution of Pre-K programming was, typically, leading-edge and pro-active.
-After an inaugural year with two concurrent programs — one at the Russell School in Gray, the other at Memorial School in New Gloucester — The GNG program consolidated, and now operates out of the Dunn School in partnership with the Maine Department of Education and Child Development Services (CDS), under the direction of teachers Martha Gill, Melissa Ryan and Kelly Burgess.
+After an inaugural year with two concurrent programs — one at the Russell School in Gray, the other at Memorial School in New Gloucester — The GNG program consolidated, and now operates out of the Dunn School in partnership with the Maine Department of Education and Child Development Services (CDS), under the direction of teachers Martha Gill, Melissa Ryan and Victoria Cloutier.

 The parents of Pre-K students in both Gray and New Gloucester have heaped praise on the program and the work of our pre-K teachers.
 And it’s the teachers at Memorial and Russell who best appreciate the results.
 A recent brainstorming session of Memorial School teachers identified these results, upon assessing the work and behavior of incoming kindergarten students: